CDzung/SecretMessenger/README.md

 # SecretMessage

-## An app chat by WPF and Firebase
+## An real-time app chat by WPF and Firebase